yoonhohong/proact/README.md

 To preprocess PROACT dataset

 **Data files**
-You can find out the data files at the following url.
+You can find the data files at the following url.
 https://www.dropbox.com/sh/3lmi5ii3sgyi7o3/AACeVLTGtSDXSKIaX6P7Hxj2a?dl=0

 or in the following folders.